rentasad/airportDatabase/README.md

 Copy this file to "configSqlExecution.ini" and change the config values to connect to your mySql database instance

 # Use Docker to connect to own local mysql container
-in [docker/docker-compose.yml](docker/docker-compose.yml) you find a small example to provide a small mariadb-database docker-instance to use it for the database creation.
+in [/docker-compose.yml](/docker-compose.yml) you find a small example to provide a small mariadb-database docker-instance to use it for the database creation.

+You yould start the containers with
+´ docker-compose up

+if you want to exit the container press STRG+C

+To start the containers in background use

+docker-compose -d up